passthejoe/pujol_variations_on_aguado/escuela_razonda_de_la_guitarra.md

 There is a preface in *libro tercero*, dated September 1952, called *proemio* in Spanish

-Also in the *prefacio* to *el cuatro libro* is the plan for a fifth volume, which was never published.
-Some say it exists in manuscript and will be released at some point, but as of August 2020, it hasn't appeared.
+Also in the *prefacio* to *el cuatro libro* is the plan for a fifth volume, which was never been published.
+[Some say it exists](https://rmclassicalguitar.com/pujol/) in manuscript and will be released at some point, but as of August 2020, it hasn't appeared.

 All four of Pujol's "Escuela Razonada" volumes are generally available on the internet in PDF form.
 Since there is a legitimate publisher, I won't host them here (unless and until I determine that the Melos editions are satisfactory).